Where They Stand, and Fall

 Other "Evangelical" Humanists

-Listed below are indeterminists who are uncomfortable with rejecting their so-called sovereignty of God.
-Consequently, their arguments always seem to straddle the fence--the "balanced approach."
-One moment they testify of God's sovereignty, and in the next breath the absolute freedom of God's creatures.
-Yet by definition, both creature and Creator cannot be sovereign.
-These individuals suffer from a form of theological and philosophical schizophrenia.
+Listed below are indeterminists who are not uncomfortable with rejecting the biblical truth of the sovereignty of God.
+Their arguments often seem to straddle the fence--the "balanced approach" to their mind.
+One moment they can testify of God's 'so-called' sovereignty and in the next breath the absolute "libertarian" freedom of God's creatures.
+Yet by simple definition, both creature and Creator cannot be sovereign.
+These individuals appear to suffer from a form of theological and philosophical schizophrenia.

-HENRY C. THIESSEN - Dr. Thiessen's Introductory Lectures in Systematic Theology, (Grand Rapids, MI.: Eerdmans, 1959) is THE standard Arminian dispensational view.
+HENRY C. THIESSEN - Dr. Thiessen's Introductory Lectures in Systematic Theology, (Grand Rapids, MI.: Eerdmans, 1959) was THE standard Arminian dispensational view during the 20th century.

 "By election we mean that sovereign act of God in grace whereby He chose in Christ Jesus for salvation all those whom He foreknew would accept Him."

 SAMUEL FISK - Mr. Fisk was a Baptist pastor, teacher, and missionary with influence primarily along the west coast of the United States and in Fundamentalist, Baptist, and non-denominational Arminian circles.
 In 1973, he wrote Divine Sovereignty and Human Freedom (Loizeaux) and later Calvinistic Paths Retraced (BEP) in 1985.
 Both books are convoluted attempts to provide support for 4-point Arminianism (inconsistently clinging to "eternal security") in contrast to their nemesis--hyper-Calvinism.
-Fisk viewed God's sovereignty and human autonomy as "complementary truths" simultaneously held by "well known men of God."
-This is incoherent nonsense.
+Fisk viewed God's sovereignty and human autonomy as "complementary truths" simultaneously held by "well-known men of God."
+This is simply not true based on my nearly 45 years of research and the numerous evangelical volumes sitting on my library shelves.

-DAVE HUNTDave Hunt is a charismatic.
-His testimony is documented in the book On The Brink (formerly Confessions of a Heretic), Logos Int'l, 1972.
-Hunt's thinking is similar to the highly confused and erroneous writings of Samuel Fisk, and the Arminian Open Brethren author William MacDonald.
-To read Hunt in his newsletters, there is an uncanny similarity to Fisk.
+DAVE HUNT For seven years, Dave Hunt was a charismatic.
+His testimony is documented in the book On The Brink (formerly Confessions of a Heretic: Story of an Excommunicated Fundamentalist), Logos International, 1972.
+The theological effects of this association are engrained deeply, in my opinion.
+Hunt's thinking is similar to the highly-confused writings of Samuel Fisk and Arminian Open Brethren author William MacDonald.
+To read Hunt in his newsletters, there is an uncanny similarity to Samuel Fisk.
 The February 2001 cover article for THE BEREAN CALL is entitled "What a Sovereign God Cannot Do".
-Dave argues against the hard determinist (hyper-Calvinist) position, but fails to recognize the possibility of soft determinism--i.e. compatibilism.
+Dave argues against the hard determinist (hyper-Calvinist) position, but fails to recognize the existence of or acknowledge the possibility of soft determinism--i.e. philosophic compatibilism.
+He harshly has labeled those who reject his views "reprobates" who have "blaspheme" the character of God.
 With regard to the sinner's "free will", he repetitively uses phrases like "freedom of genuine moral choice", "real choice" "genuine, independent choice", without clearly explaining what he means by genuine, real, or independent.
-His passion against all things Calvin is accompanied by much obfuscation.
+His passion against all things Calvin and Calvinism is accompanied by much obfuscation.

 Hunt writes: